justinatack/CakePHP-3-Passwordless/README.md

 You can install this plugin into your CakePHP application using [composer](http://getcomposer.org).

-The recommended way to install this composer packages is:
+The recommended way to install this composer package is:

 ```
 composer require justinatack/passwordless:dev-master